NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``misc_fuel_loads_grill_annual_therm``
      - therm/yr
      -
      - The annual energy consumption of the fuel loads grill.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Fuel Loads <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-fuel-loads>`_) is used.
    * - ``misc_fuel_loads_grill_usage_multiplier``
      -
      -
      - Multiplier on the fuel loads grill energy usage that can reflect, e.g., high/low usage occupants.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Fuel Loads <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-fuel-loads>`_) is used.

 .. _misc_gas_lighting: